~ anton@antonsatt

 potential monthly cost reduction

-By migrating to a Swedish managed provider — the recommended option balancing savings with operational simplicity.
+By migrating to a Swedish managed provider, the option I recommended for balancing savings with operational simplicity.

 of spend on managed Redis